By Molly Patrick

 Have you ever felt deep joy from eating?

-All of these delicious things are absolutely available to you.
+All of these delicious things are available to you.

 That’s not to say that life will always be easy and happy.
-Life is excruciatingly painful at times, and we should never miss out on the lessons that these times provide just because they hurt.
+Life is painful sometimes and we should never miss out on the lessons these times provide just because they hurt.

-To have these things available to you always, you have to get up, take a deep breath, dig deep, and peel back the layers that have been protecting you all these years so you can look at yourself honestly and start making repairs from the bottom of your feet to the top of your head.
+You have to get up, take a deep breath, dig deep, and peel back the layers that have been protecting you all these years so you can look at yourself honestly and start making repairs.

 You must face the things that you usually shy away from and counter-intuitively walk toward your lessons with wide open arms and a big throbbing heart.